LutherNavigator/manual/markdown/dev/scripts.md

 ### Emulation Testing

-Running the script in emulation mode will test the frontend on several browsers and across a variety of devices.
+Running the script in emulation mode will test the frontend on several browsers and across a variety of devices using the tests in `/test/ui`.
 Screenshots of each page tested per browser per device will be generated and saved to `/screenshots`.
 Emulation tests can be run using the command:

 ```console
 $ python3 scripts/test.py --emulation